top of page

 Sensor or Ignition System Failure

-Modern engines rely on sensors like the oxygen sensor, throttle position sensor, and crankshaft position sensor to run properly.
-If any fail, your ECU may cut power to protect the engine.
+Modern engines rely on various sensors such as the oxygen sensor, throttle position sensor, and crankshaft position sensor to run correctly.
+If any of these fail, your ECU may cut power to protect the engine.

 Symptoms include: